 TCP Chimney Offload transfers network traffic workload processing from the CPU to a network adapter that supports TCP Chimney Offload.
 This feature was introduced with Windows Server 2003 SP2, and it was called the Microsoft Scalable Networking Pack (SNP).
-Since Windows Server 2008, these features are a base part of these operating systems, so they no longer go by this name.
+Since Windows Server 2008, these features have been a base part of these operating systems, so they no longer go by this name.
 To utilize this feature, the network adapter (and driver) must support this feature, and both the operating system and the network adapter must have this setting enabled.

 This feature is not suitable for all applications.
 Microsoft says (at //technet.microsoft.com/en-us/library/gg162709%28v=WS.10%29.aspx):